-Duruss Cobalt has nothing to envy other competing racquets.
-It loads fiberglass at the sieve which gives it this famous roughness (but remains less dry than the Varlion for example).
-It's a robust racket full carbon.
+The Duruss Cobalt has nothing to envy other competitive racquets.
+It embeds fiberglass at the level of the sieve which gives it this famous roughness (but which remains less dry than the Varlion for example).
+It is a robust full carbon racquet.
 It is obviously round which gives this serenity.
-The gum used is like the others a gommme Eva. its weight varies from 365 to 375 grams.
+The eraser used is like the others an Eva gum. its weight varies from 365 to 375 grams.

 Who is this racket for?